 If you are craving something hearty, healthy and warm during this season, this pasta fagioli is the answer.
 It is full of flavor and only takes 20 minutes to make.
 This soup is traditionally made with dried beans, but I opted using canned beans to make my life easier.
 Not only are the beans cooked perfectly, but the pasta is a perfect al dente.
 This is a perfect one pot vegetarian dinner and is super family friendly.
 This recipe is perfect for the fall and the winter and will fulfill all your cravings.

-If you love this Vegan Pasta e Fagioli, feel free to try my Crab Marinara with Linguini and my Lobster Bucatini.
+If you love this Pasta e Fagioli, feel free to try my Crab Marinara with Linguini and my Lobster Bucatini.

 Jump to: